ERF – European Road Statistics 2024

 ESRA3 – E-Scooter Riders Thematic Report, July 2024

 The E-Scooter Riders Thematic Report of the European Survey of Road Users’ Safety Attitudes (ESRA) has been published with the active contribution of NTUA, containing a wealth of information on road safety in 39 countries across Europe, America and Asia-Oceania, based on the ESRA3 survey.
-This Thematic ESRA3 Report provides an in-depth examination of road safety issues associated with E-Scooter (electric-kick style scooter), including an extensive analysis of self-declared unsafe behaviours in traffic, the utilization frequency of e-scooters, and the incidence of involvement in road crashes among e-scooter riders.
+This Thematic ESRA3 Report provides an in-depth examination of road safety issues associated with e-scooter , including an extensive analysis of self-declared unsafe behaviours in traffic, the utilization frequency of e-scooters, and the incidence of involvement in road crashes among e-scooter riders.
 Moreover, the Report investigates determinants that may elevate the risk of crash involvement for e-scooter riders, offering a detailed perspective on the complexities of e-scooter road safety. pdf5

 July 26th, 2024|Categories: Knowledge, News|